mostlycloudysky/nodejs-segment-integration-example/README.md

 ## Thanks
-* To [Segment Team](https://segment.com/) for the documentation on the Destinations integration.
+* To [Segment Team](https://segment.com/) for the great documentation on the Destinations integration.